cholmes/google-buildings-tools/README.md

 This repo is intended to be a set of useful scripts for working with Google's [Open Buildings](https://sites.research.google/open-buildings/) dataset, specifically to help translate it into [Cloud Native Geospatial](https://cloudnativegeo.org) formats.
 The outputs will live at https://beta.source.coop/cholmes/google-open-buildings so most people can just make use of those directly.
 But these are intended to show the process, and then they've expanded to be a way to benchmark performance.
+It's an odd mix right now, if I have time I'll try to factor out an independent 'performance' CLI to compare processes without being specific to google open buildings and mixing in functionality like splitting multipolygons.

 This is basically my first Python project, and certainly my first open source one.
 It is only possible due to ChatGPT, as I'm not a python programmer, and not a great programmer in general (coded professionally for about 2 years, then shifted to doing lots of other stuff).
 So